 Women Run the D Half Marathon • 10K • 5K

 The American Home Fitness Women Run the D event is Detroit’s premier women’s running event, supporting various women’s charities.
-Whether you’re a seasoned runner, a casual runner, or training for your first ever race, we have the distance for you.
-The 5K, 10K, and half-marathon all take place together at the beautiful Belle Isle State Park and the virtual events can take place wherever you choose.
+We will offer both live and virtual events this year.
+The 5K, 10K, and half-marathon live events all take place together at the beautiful Belle Isle State Park and the virtual events can take place wherever you choose.

 This year Women Run the D is also part of Michigan MarathonHER!

 How do I become a Michigan MarathonHER?
 A Michigan MarathonHER is an exclusive title for women who complete two Epic Half Marathon events.
 The first, 3 RUN 3 Half Marathon, sometime between mid-January and mid-March, and the second, Women Run the D, in September.
 Combining these two 13.1 miles races you’ll make yourself one 26.2 mile running marathonHER.
 Complete both races and get extra swag!
 One State.
 Two Races.
 Three Medals.

 By signing up for both events you are automatically registered for Michigan MarathonHER.
 Haven’t heard about the 3 Run 3 Half Marathon?
 Click here for more information.